JonathanFourie/JonathanFourie.github.io/README.md

+# Jonathan Fourie...
-# Jonathan Fourie has entered the chat
+# has entered the chat